utkarshdalal/PluviaGoldberg/README.md

 Pluvia currently provides these features:

 - View and download games through the app.
 - *Play (DRM free) games using [Winlator](https://github.com/brunodev85/winlator) built into the app.
-(Note: customizing the container is in the works)
+- Configure the game containers to use different options to improve the performance of each game.
 - Steam Cloud integration for your cloud saves, allowing you to resume where you left off.
 - View your friends list.
 (Note: chat and friend management in the works too)